Music Industry + Technology

 This immersive program builds the skills and experience needed to understand recording and live sound technologies and independently manage projects.
 You’ll have access to open lab hours for projects and to sharpen your skills in a variety of Digital Audio Workstations (DAWS), in recording, mixing digital audio, and streaming.

-All Music Business students participate in:
+All Music Industry + Technology students will participate in:

 Effective audio recording lies at the heart of the music industry.
-Discover the approaches, equipment, and principles used in audio recording, including an understanding of signal flow, studio operation workflow and standards, and various microphone types.
+Discover the approaches, equipment, and principles used in audio recording, including an understanding of Pro Tools, signal flow, studio operation workflow and standards, and various microphone types.

-Intro To Music Business
+Intro to Music Business

 Understanding the industry’s many sectors and how they interact is the first step to a successful music business career.
 In this course, students explore music performance, recording, promoting and distribution, examining the revenue models, organizational structures, and business principles of each.